mascaldotfr/CoRT-dc/README.md

 nextboss = 0
 ```

-- Copy `secrets.py.example` to `secrets.py`, and add the webhook URLs you saved
+- Copy `secrets.py.example` to `secrets.py`, add the secret token you got when
-  earlier for BZ and bosses.
+  creating the bot (you can regenerate it if lost), the various channels IDs
+  and the server ID; see the developer link in *Pre-requisites* that explains
+  how to get them.
+Leave the `test` channel ID as-is, it is used for development.
   Chmod/Chown it accordingly.
-- Now we'll trigger our first discord messages, issue the following commands:
+- Now we will trigger our first discord messages, issue the following commands:

 ```
 cd /where/is/CoRT-dc
-python3 bz.py # will only send a message if bz is on python3 bosses.py
+python3 bz.py
+python3 bosses.py
 ```